How to Prepare for the NCLEX: 8 Tips for Success

 Next Generation NCLEX Format

 In nursing school, you might hear references to the new NCLEX format or the Next Generation NCLEX.
-The NCSBN periodically updates the exam making the NGN the latest version of the NCLEX and the most significant update in recent years.
-It rolled out in April of 2023, which means any nursing student graduating after that time must take this new test version.
+The NCSBN periodically updates the exam, making the NGN the latest version of the NCLEX and the most significant update in recent years.

 The NGN more accurately assesses a nursing candidate’s ability to exercise appropriate judgment and decision-making in clinical situations.
 The structure of the exam is as follows: